 YA author Lamar “L.R.”
 Giles – "Abuse your muse.
 If it takes electric shocks, thumb screws, waterboarding, then so be it.
 The muse works when you say, not the other way around."

 SOME ARTICLES I LIKED

-I relate to Joy Preble’s article on what to do when your editor abandons you.
-See, I was accepted once upon a time by an agent.
-And they helped me edit the first couple chapters.
-It was a lot of help.
-But then they stopped answering my e-mails.
-And I haven't heard from them since.
-Jessica Martinez’s video on romantic/sexual tension was pretty good.
-Leah Hultenschmidt summarized all that I’ve learned about query letters.
+With my earlier agent experience, I relate to YA author Joy Preble’s article on what to do when your editor abandons you.
+YA author Jessica Martinez’s video on romantic/sexual tension was pretty good.
+Editor Leah Hultenschmidt summarized everything that I’ve learned about query letters.